Dunwoody, Georgia: Government

 The city has a council-manager form of municipal government.
 Its first mayor was Ken Wright.
 The current mayor is Lynn Deutsch, elected in November 2019.
 The city manager is Eric Linton.

 Dunwoody's city hall is located at 4800 Ashford-Dunwoody Road from early 2018, after the property was purchased by the city in 2017.
 The city was renting a space in a Perimeter Center office building at 41 Perimeter Center East for several years prior.
 City Hall was originally at a temporary location in the city of Sandy Springs for most of the city's first year.

 Dunwoody operates its own police force of 64 officers, as well as departments over zoning and land use.
 The city receives services from DeKalb County including: DeKalb County Schools, Dekalb County Fire & Rescue, sanitation, water, and sewage.

 Economy

 Three Ravinia Drive (far right) is the tallest building in Dunwoody.

-The Atlanta Journal-Constitution has its headquarters in the Perimeter Center and in Dunwoody.
+The Atlanta Journal-Constitution had its headquarters in the Perimeter Center and in Dunwoody.
 In 2010 the newspaper relocated its headquarters from Downtown Atlanta to leased offices in the Perimeter Center for financial reasons.
 There are a number of other local media organizations serving the Dunwoody area which primarily provide local news: the Dunwoody Crier, Dunwoody Reporter, the Aha Connection, and a podcast What's Up Dunwoody.

 InterContinental Hotels Group operates its American corporate offices in Dunwoody.
 The restaurant chain Krystal has its corporate headquarters in the city.